 But it was the sculpture of President Roosevelt that really captured my attention.
 He’s right in the center when you arrive at the island so I tried to find different ways to photograph it.
 I really liked how he was covered in the snow (almost that white on white that I was looking for) but still looked like he was waving “hello”.
 LOL.
 After circling it a little bit, I found that I really liked the look of putting him a little further back but having a blurred out foreground element to make it look a little more interesting and to give that depth.
 I remember trying to stoop down a little so that the curvature of the bush matched the implied curvature of his body matched.
 So I would say that this was a successful first trip out to Roosevelt Island!

 Even with all these great snow opportunities, I still can’t enough.
 Here’s to hoping we get a little bit more snow this season.
 Fingers crossed!

-My camera settings for this image is F11 at 1/160 sec at ISO 200 with my Canon 5D Mark II and 70-200mm.
+My camera settings for this image is F/18 at 1/100th of a second at ISO 400 with my Sony A7Ii and 16-35mm wide angle lens.